asagrekin/GamesInOne/README.md

 - To delete and executable, click the `Delete` button next to the desired executable

 ### Reporting Bugs
-To report a bug or issue, please, by all means, do email us at `GamesInOneBugs@gmail.com`.
-We will be checking the inbox, and will use your feadback to improve user experience for all members of our community.
+To report a bug or issue, navigate to the `Issues` tab of this repo, and click `New Issue`.
+Please be as descriptive as possible when reporting bugs.
+If applicable, please provide an image that shows the issue in your bug description.

 ### Known Bugs
-There are currently no known bugs, as of the Beta Release of the app.
+To see a list of known bugs, navigate to the `Issues` tab, which has an up-to-date list of all reported bugs in the app.

 ## Developer Guide
 Want to contribute to the project?
 Here's a guide on how you can: